darciew/inspector-code/README.md

 ```
 As a User
-So that I can see the results
-I want to be able to search by username someone's favourite programming language

-As a User
 So I can start my search
 I want to be able to input a username

+As a User
+So that I can know someone's favourite programming language
+I want to be able to see a results page

 As a User
 So that I can search multiple users